 - Suspension Options.
 While most hybrid bikes come without suspension, there are options available to better suit your riding style, from suspension seats all the way to full suspension bikes.

 - Multiple Speeds.
-I would never recommend that anyone get a single speed bike.
+I would never recommend that anyone get a single-speed bike.
 There is no advantage and they are just too slow and taxing to ride.
 Hybrid bikes typically come with several speed options so you can cruise faster and climb steeper hills.

 - Minimal Fluff and Accessories.
 The lack of options like fenders and baskets makes hybrid bikes lighter, more nimble, and easier to ride.
-Heaven forbid you need to carry a cruiser up a flight of stairs.
+Heaven forbid you to need to carry a cruiser up a flight of stairs.

-Best Overall Bike For Big People
+Best Overall Bike For Heavy Women

 I think mountain bikes or BMX are the styles that typically interest kids in cycling.
 For me, it was both.
 I wanted to have a mountain bike for jumping off cliffs and flying over rocks in the mountains, and a BMX bike for jumping through flaming hoops in my backyard…while all my friends watched.
-What can I say, I wasn’t a girly-girl.
+What can I say, I wasn’t a girly girl.

 Mountain biking is the type of riding that is most enjoyable for me when I’m at a better fitness level.
 Since mountain bikes are typically meant for rough offroad terrain, it is a more physically demanding style of riding than a hybrid or cruiser.
 If you get tired on a hybrid you can simply slow down.
 But there really isn’t that option on a mountain bike since you have to make it to the top of the hill!

-However, because of it’s physically demanding nature, mountain bikes for heavy women are an excellent option for getting in good physical condition.
+However, because of their physically demanding nature, mountain bikes for heavy women are an excellent option for getting in good physical condition.
 But because they typically take more abuse than a road bike, mountain bikes for women over 300 lbs are hard to find.
 We have, however, found the best option!
 If you are well beyond the weight limit of this bike, you are probably better off choosing another riding style until you lose some weight.

 Characteristics of Mountain Bikes for Big People